Martín Karadagian: Career

 Karadagián became well known for his recurring role in the wrestling television show Titanes en el ring (Titans in the ring), which aired intermittently from 1962 to 1983.
 The series became popular elsewhere in Latin America, and during a 1974 episode filmed in Costa Rica, Karadagián reportedly entered into a bout with presidential candidate Gerardo Wenceslao Villalobos (who won).

 Karadagián made his last film appearance, with the Titans of the Ring, in 1984.
 He appeared in a number of yogurt advertisements in his later years, but had developed diabetes, and ultimately had a leg amputated.

+Death

 He died in Buenos Aires in 1991, and was buried at La Recoleta Cemetery.
 A bust of likeness was later unveiled at his Pacheco de Melo Street gym.